tektoncd/pipeline/tekton/README.md

      value: gs://tekton-releases # REPLACE with your own bucket
    ```

+4. To run against your own infrastructure (not needed for the actual releases),
-4. Setup the required credentials for the `release-right-meow` service acount,
+also setup the required credentials for the `release-right-meow` service acount,
    either:

    - For